Swan View Tunnel: Construction

-Work began in 1894, with the two bores meeting on 18 April 1895.
-The tunnel opened on 22 February 1896.
-The unstable nature of the jointed granite, along with clay seams, caused difficulties during construction of the tunnel.
-A masonry-lined face prevented rock falls, but reduced the inner diameter.
+Work began in 1894, with tunnelling operations commencing from each end and the two tunnel drives meeting on 18 April 1895.
+The tunnel opened on 22 February 1896, significantly over-budget and over-schedule.
+The unstable nature of the jointed and sheared granite, along with clay seams, caused difficulties during construction of the tunnel.
+Multiple rock falls occurred, which required further excavation at considerable cost.
+Because of the likelihood of further rock falls, the tunnel had to have masonry walls and was fully brick-lined with over 330,000 bricks, increasing construction time and costs and reducing the inner tunnel diameter.

 The deviation from the original railway line, and the tunnel in particular, was a "significant technical feat for the time"; Engineers Australia awarded the deviation an Engineering Heritage Marker as part of its Engineering Heritage Recognition Program.